Published summary

 Likely contextual drivers

-- Attention, priorities, and whether the day felt well spent prompts often absorb whatever the wider public mood is already amplifying.
+- Attention, priorities, and whether the day felt well spent Questions often absorb whatever the wider public mood is already amplifying.

 - Public conversation about weather, health, sports, relationship expectations, and money would likely influence tone even when people stay personal.